 Descript - Best for Text-Based Video Editing

-Descript revolutionized video editing by allowing you to edit video as easily as editing a text document.
+Descript changed video editing by letting you edit video as easily as editing a text document.
 With 92.18% accuracy on transcription benchmarks, it's a solid choice for podcasters and video creators who want editing and transcription in one tool.

 Pros: